hkoosha/netty-functional/README.md

-This library allows you to program netty handlers functionally instead of implementing a full fledged channel handler or extending an adapter.
+This library allows you to create netty handlers in a functional manne instead of implementing a full fledged channel handler or extending an adapter.

 ### How to Build

-Put the jar of netty (netty 4.1.0 snapshot was tested) as netty.jar in libs directory, or fix the build.gradle file to point to correct version of netty on maven central.
+Put the jar of netty as netty.jar in libs directory, or fix the build.gradle file to point to correct version of netty on maven central.
+For me, netty.jar points to latest snapshot of netty cloned and built from github.

 ### Example

 ```java

      channel -> channel
                 .pipeline()